CommunityToolkit/WindowsCommunityToolkit/readme.md

 ![Control Overview](githubresources/images/UWP-community-toolkit-overview.png "Sample Image")

+## Getting started

+Please read the [getting Started with the UWP Toolkit](en-us/uwp-community-toolkit/get-started/get-started.md) page for more detailed information about using the toolkit.

 ## UWP Community Toolkit Sample App

 Want to see the toolkit in action before jumping into the code?
 Download and play with the [UWP Toolkit Sample App](https://www.microsoft.com/store/apps/9nblggh4tlcq) from the Store.

-## Getting started

-Please read the [getting Started with the UWP Toolkit](en-us/uwp-community-toolkit/get-started/get-started.md) page for more detailed information about using the toolkit.

-## Feedback and Requests

-Please use [Github issues](https://github.com/Microsoft/UWPCommunityToolkit/issues) for questions or comments.

-If you have specific feature requests or would like to vote on what others are recommending visit our [UWP Community Toolkit User Voice](https://aka.ms/uwpcommunitytoolkituservoice).

-## Principles

- - Principle #1: The toolkit will be kept simple.
- - Principle #2: As soon as a comparable feature is available in the Windows SDK for Windows 10, it will be marked as deprecated.
- - Principle #3: All features will be supported for two Windows SDK for Windows 10 release cycles or until another principle supersedes it.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Roadmap

-Read what we [plan for next iteration](https://github.com/Microsoft/UWPCommunityToolkit/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.1), and feel free to ask questions.

 ## Nuget Packages